Fall 2019 Observances & Holidays

 The first two and the last two days of Passover are known as Yom Tov, and like on Shabbat and several other Holidays, work is prohibited, which may include use of electricity for some students.
 Jewish students requesting accommodations for Passover are likely looking for excused absences from some or all of their classes and possibly alternative test dates.
 If any assignments are during the period of Yom Tov, please ensure that the any MyCourses drop box or similar submission tool is open early enough for students to submit their work before the period of Yom Tov begins.
 This year, Imagine RIT falls on the last day of Yom Tov, so please be cognizant of this if students are expected to participate in Imagine RIT activities or demonstrations.

-Ramadan (Muslim Holiday)
+Ramadan (Muslim Month of Fasting)

 Ramadan is the ninth month of the Muslim calendar during which healthy, adult Muslims fast from sunrise to sunset daily.
 This fast cultivates self-restraint, compassion, community building, and awareness of God.
 During the day, Muslims abstain from food, water, evil speech, and bad thoughts or actions.
 Fasting is, of course, a personal choice and not all students from Muslim backgrounds are observant.
 They may also choose not to fast for health reasons.
 During this month, Muslims typically rise while it is still dark to eat and drink a meal called suhoor before their first daily prayer.
 They break their fast after the sunset prayer has concluded in a meal called iftar, which is typically more communal.
 Many families host special gatherings, neighbors visit one another, and special foods are shared during Ramadan.
 The month concludes with the festival of Eid al-Fitr, which includes two or three days of communal celebration and feasting.